 None — first and last name only.

-The data is pulled from the contact details stored in Contacts and groups.
-If an attendee filled in Company on the Registration form but you set the badge to print Job title, that field stays blank.
-Confirm in advance that attendees actually filled in what you plan to print.
+The data is pulled from the contact details in Contacts and groups.
+If an attendee filled in Company but you set the badge to print Job title, that field stays blank.
+Confirm in advance that attendees filled in what you plan to print.

 Only when you plan to turn on the Attendees engagement feature in the attendee app (Networking with QR scanning).
-Attendees scan each other's QR codes from the badges to save the contact and start a conversation.
-If you are not using that feature, a QR on the badge has no purpose.
+Attendees scan each other's QR codes from the badges to save the contact.
+If you do not use that feature, a QR on the badge has no purpose.
+A QR can only be printed on the large badge (80 × 50 mm).
+For the mechanics, see How Networking works.

 The data comes from the contacts.
 If attendees did not fill in Company (or it was not a field on the Registration form), the system has nothing to print.
-Make sure the field exists on the form and that attendees actually filled it in.
+Make sure the field exists on the form and that attendees filled it in.

 Not possible — the QR does not physically fit.
 If you need a QR, use the large badge (80 × 50 mm).